 Granted, you will need a caulking gun, but acoustic caulk is fairly cheap.

-4.4.
-Reduce the echo in Your Room with acoustic foam
+4. Reduce the echo in your room with acoustic panels

 Lastly, if it’s one wall in particular that’s giving you a lot of trouble, try soundproof foam.
 This fix is a bit of a last resort, but if it works, it works.